Trip-ROMA: Self-Supervised Learning with Triplets and Random Mappings: Related Work

 \section{Related Work}

-\textbf{Handcrafted pretext task learning.} In the early stage of self-supervised learning (SSL), handcrafted pretext tasks are generally designed to make models learn from the pseudo-supervision constructed by some fantastic pretext tasks.
-The core of this kind of methods is how to design and mine effective information inside the image beyond human semantic annotations.
-Representative pretext tasks include relative patch prediction~\cite{doersch2015unsupervised}, image denoising~\cite{vincent2008extracting}, image inpainting~\cite{pathak2016context}, colorization~\cite{zhang2016colorful}, jigsaw puzzles~\cite{noroozi2016unsupervised} and rotation prediction~\cite{komodakis2018unsupervised}.
-Although these methods have been shown to be useful for some downstream tasks, there is usually a task gap between the ad-hoc pretext task and target downstream task, limiting the generality of learned representations.

-\textbf{Contrastive learning.} Recently, contrastive learning based SSL~\cite{bachman2019learning,ye2019unsupervised,hjelm2019learning,misra2020self,oord2018representation,wu2018unsupervised,he2020momentum,chen2020simple,henaff2020data,chen2020improved,tian2019contrastive,tian2020makes} has drawn increasing attention owing to its simple design and excellent performance.
-The core idea is to discriminate among different images, by maximizing the similarity between two augmented views of the same image (positive pairs) and repulsing other different images (negative pairs), \emph{i.e.,} contrastive learning~\cite{hadsell2006dimensionality}.
-Along this way, Dosovitskiy \emph{et al.}~\cite{dosovitskiy2014discriminative} and Wu \emph{et al.}~\cite{wu2018unsupervised} propose to take each patch/image as an individual class via instance-level discrimination.
-MoCo~\cite{he2020momentum} and MoCo v2~\cite{chen2020improved} match an encoded query to a dictionary/queue of encoded keys (\emph{i.e.,} a dictionary look-up task) with a slow-moving average network (momentum encoder) using an InfoNCE loss~\cite{henaff2020data}.
-Differently, SimCLR~\cite{chen2020simple} directly constructs negative samples within a much larger minibatch without requiring additional memory banks.
-Although this kind of methods performs excellently, they usually requires a large number of negative examples to work well, by using either memory banks or large batches.
+\textbf{Contrastive learning.} Recently, contrastive learning based SSL~\citep{bachman2019learning,ye2019unsupervised,hjelm2019learning,misra2020self,oord2018representation,wu2018unsupervised,he2020momentum,chen2020simple,henaff2020data,chen2020improved,tian2019contrastive,tian2020makes,CO2_ICLR2021,PixPro_CVPR2021} has drawn increasing attention owing to its simple design and excellent performance.
+The core idea is to discriminate among different images, by maximizing the similarity between two augmented views of the same image and repulsing other different images, \emph{i.e.,} contrastive learning~\citep{hadsell2006dimensionality}.
+Along this way, \cite{dosovitskiy2014discriminative} and \citet{wu2018unsupervised} propose to take each patch/image as an individual class via instance-level discrimination.
+MoCo~\citep{he2020momentum} and MoCo v2~\citep{chen2020improved} match an encoded query to a dictionary of encoded keys with a slow-moving average network using an InfoNCE loss~\citep{henaff2020data}.
+ReSSL~\citep{ZhengYWQZWX21} proposes a relational SSL framework to model the relationship between different images, which is built on MoCo v2.
+Differently, SimCLR~\citep{chen2020simple} directly constructs negative samples within a much larger minibatch without requiring additional memory banks.
+Instead of using an instance-level contrastive task, Pixpro~\citep{PixPro_CVPR2021} proposes a pixel-to-propagation consistency pretext task from the perspective of pixel level.
+Although this type of methods performs excellently, they usually requires a large number of negative examples to work well, by using either memory banks or large batches.